Hugh Kennedy

 In creating the visuals I had my first opportunity to work with 3D graphics – in this case, using three.js and GLSL to render the "flowers" in response to Arduino input from the instrument.

 Each of the inputs correspond to different parameters that modify the shape and movements of the flowers, sometimes far beyond recognition.
 I really wanted to create a sense of play and exploration while the viewers interacted with the work.
-Because of the instrument's design, it cannot be intuitively controlled by a single person: it is instead encouraged that visitors collaborate to experiment with its permutations without instruction, and I feel that it was successful in that respect.
+Because of the instrument's design, it cannot be intuitively controlled by a single person: it is instead encouraged that visitors collaborate to experiment with its permutations without instruction.

 synthesis